fluffy-axl/football_season_fixture_list/README.md

-# I thought it would be good fun to code out a Premier League football season fixture list in Python.
+# I thought it would be good fun to build out a Premier League football season fixture list in Python - possibly adding more features as I go...

-# Possibly adding more features as I go along.
-Feel free to collaborate, or offer any input.
+# I am relatively new to Python (after coding in C for the past 10 months), so - should anybody stumble across this repository, and feel that they have any level of contribution that they would like to make - feel free to get in touch!